professor-l/lsq-bot/README.md

   * `!winner <user>` - Removes the match at number 1 in the queue (the current match at any given time), and declares user the winner in chat with a congratulatory message.
 Also adds result to the statistics file.
 Used at the end of matches.
   * `!addresult <winner> <loser>` - Congratulates winner and adds inputted result to the statistics file.
 Used for matches not in queue.
-  * `!removematch <index>` (or `!kill <index>`) - Removes a match from the queue at the given index, without declaring a winner.
+  * `!removematch <index>` (or `!kill`) - Removes a match from the queue at the given index, without declaring a winner.
 Used at moderator's discretion.
   * `!add <user1> <user2> <index>` (or `!addmatch`) - Adds a match between user1 and user2 at the inputted index in the queue.
+IF no index is specified, the match is added to the end.
 This command may, for instance, be used for impromptu matches between top players.
   * `!clear <user>` (or `!clearqueue <user>`) - Clears all matches in which user is a participant.
-If no user is specified, clears the entire queue, so be careful!
+If no user is specified, this clears the entire queue, so be careful!
   * `!shoutout` (or `!so`) - Gives a shoutout to the players of the current match, linking their Twitch channels.
+(TODO: make automatic)

 ## For developers

-**The bot is NOT ready to be used.
-A development implementation is currently pushed which saves the queue in a JSON file when it is changed and reads from it when it reboots.
-Do NOT fork or clone this repository with intention to use the bot yet.**

 If you intend to use this bot yourself, there are a few steps you need to take.
 It requires the installation of [Node.js](https://nodejs.org/).
 Once you have cloned this repository to your machine, navigate to the home directory in your terminal and run `npm install`.
 This will install the necessary packages to communicate with the Twitch chat.